Variational Positive-incentive Noise: How Noise Benefits Models

 is defined as $\pi$-noise to the task $\mathcal{T}$, where $H(\cdot)$ represents the information entropy and $I(\cdot, \cdot)$ denotes the mutual information.
 Noise is named as pure noise provided that $I(\mathcal{T}, \mathcal{E})=0$.
 Although adding some random noise is sometimes regarded as an optional data augmentation method, it is an unstable scheme in practice.
 Following this principle, it becomes possible to definitely predict whether a class of distributions would benefit the target task $\mathcal{T}$.
 It is counterintuitive and attractive that some random noise would benefit the task, rather than disturbing it.

 The crux of $\pi$-noise is how to properly define the task entropy $H(\mathcal{T})$ and efficiently calculate it.
-As a basic task of machine learning, the task entropy of single-label classification is relatively easy and direct to model.
-It may be a rational scheme to measure the complexity of a classification task by computing the uncertainty of labels.
-In other word, the entropy of $p(y | \bm x)$ is a crucial quantity related to the task complexity and it is formulated as
+As a basic task of machine learning, the task of single-label classification is relatively easy and it is direct to model its task entropy.
+It may be a rational scheme to measure its complexity by computing the uncertainty of labels.
+In other words, the entropy of $p(y | \bm x)$ is a crucial quantity related to the task complexity and it is formulated as